Schema

 Define your database schema with Drizzle ORM and PostgreSQL RLS

 Gencow uses Drizzle ORM combined with PostgreSQL Row-Level Security (RLS) for schema definition.
-Your schema lives in gencow/schema.ts and uses standard PostgreSQL column types.
+Table definitions live under your backend rootDir (default gencow/) and use standard PostgreSQL column types.

 Quick Start — Build an App in 3 Steps